South Carolina Mugshot Removal: Here’s What to Know

 South Carolinians finally have some legal protections to prevent falling victim to their mugshots.
 But these legal protections don’t go far enough.

-If you have ever been arrested and booked into custody for a crime, the police or sheriff’s department took your mugshot.
+If you have ever been arrested and booked into custody for a crime, the sheriff’s department probably took a police photograph or mugshot.

 Having your mugshot online can keep you from getting a job.
 Having your mugshot online can keep you from getting a surety bond.
 Worse, it can keep your employer from getting a surety bond, which means you are soon out of a job.